 After the recovery, we applied settings and restored the virtual machine.
 The backup of the virtual machine was imported to VMM, and the client could turn on the virtual machine in the VMM console.

-There are also simple situations – deleted files inside a fully working virtual machine located on a healthy drive.
+There are also simple situations – deleted files inside a fully working virtual machine on a healthy drive.
 But our practice mainly consists of solving complex problems – failed disks, destroyed RAID arrays, and other damage at all data storage levels simultaneously.

 If you are dealing with the same failure problem, fill in a request form, and our dedicated customer service representative will get back to you shortly.